ptomulik/testmd/README.md

 ###What repoutil affects

   * it executes CLI commands necessary to query information from package repositories.
 The exact list of commands being executed depend on agent's OS and module's usage.
 Generally the following tools are used by `repoutil`'s:

     - on Debian: `apt-cache show|policy`, `aptitude show`,
     - on FreeBSD, OpenBSD, NetBSD:  `make -C /path/to/ports search`,

 ###Setup Requirements

-You may need to enable **pluginsync**.
+You may need to enable **pluginsync** in your *puppet.conf*.

 ###Beginning with repoutil